-In the CM = low mode of operation, an internal clock is formed, which is the logical NAND of DC, DOE and \overline{CM} , $\overline{(DC \bullet DOE \bullet \overline{CM})}$.
+In the CM = low mode of operation, an internal clock is formed, which is the logical NAND of DC, DOE and \overline{CM} , (DC \bullet DOE \bullet \overline{CM}).
 It is on the rising edge of this signal that a new data bit is clocked out of the DCO pin.
-Therefore, the DOE signal should be raised and lowered following the falling edge of the DC clock (i.e., when the DC clock is low)
+Therefore, the DOE signal should be raised and lowered following the falling edge of the DC clock (i.e., when the DC clock is low).

-Also in the CM = low mode of operation, another internal clock is formed which is the logical NAND of \overline{DC} , DIE, and \overline{CM} ($\overline{DC} \bullet DIE \bullet \overline{CM}$).
-It is on the falling edge of this signal that a new bit is clocked into the DCI pin.
-Therefore the DIE signal should be raised and lowered following the rising edge of the DC clock (i.e., when the DC clock is high)
+Also in the CM = low mode of operation, another internal clock is formed which is the logical NAND of DC, DIE, and CM $(\overline{DC} \oplus DIE \oplus \overline{CM})$.
+It is on the falling edge of this signal that a new bit is clocked into the DCl pin.
+Therefore the DIE signal should be raised and lowered following the rising edge of the DC clock (i.e., when the DC clock is high).

-The following table summarizes when data bits are advanced from the synchronous channel transmitter and when data bits are read by the synchronous channel receiver dependent on the CM control line (Shown below in Table 2)
+The following table summarizes when data bits are advanced from the synchronous channel transmitter and when data bits are read by the synchronous channel receiver dependent on the CM control line.
+(Shown below in Table 2.)